 Sea Shepherds is asking for the Ninth Circuit to hear the case en banc.

-Meanwhile, Judge Jones is satisfied that he’s done all he can to ingratiate himself to the whales when ocean mammals rise up and conquer us all.
+It’s a sad day in the Jones chambers,but Judge Jones can take heart that, though he may be overruled, he’s done all he can to ingratiate himself to the whales when ocean mammals rise up and conquer us all.

 Court: Anti-Whaling Protesters Are ‘Pirates’ [Associated Press]